isolutionsag/cognitive-services-speech-demo/README.md

 3. Enter the subscription-/resourcekey and  region
     - Option 1: Paste them in the file [MySpeechConfig](./src/models/MySpeechConfig.ts) into the `DefaultSpeechConfig` object
-    - Option 2: Paste them in the Configuration Page, when running the app (Button at top right `"Configure Keys"`)
+    - Option 2: Paste them in the Configuration Page, when running the app (Button at top right `"Schlüssel konfigurieren"`)

 ### Setup QnA Maker